selveszero/530_final_project/README.md

 # 530 final project

+Download all .py files in this repository.

 Run Main.ipynb and follow the instructions there.

-(be sure to download all .py files in this repository and upload to a place accessible by Main.ipynb)

 # Extensions